raffaelelu/comfyui-lmstudio-image-to-text-node/README.md

 ## Usage

 Add the nodes to your workflow by right-clicking the canvas and searching for their names (e.g., "LM Studio Unified (Expo)").
+**For LoRA Dataset generation**: use Image-to-text node instead of the unified node.
+DO NOT remove the "FINAL_DESCRIPTION" tag in the default prompt.
+In the output txt file, the content before and include the tag will be removed automatically for a clean description for the corresponding image.

 ---